Fugitive Snowden's hopes of leaving Moscow airport dashed

 There has already been diplomatic fallout from Snowden's leaks, which included information that the U.S. National Security Agency bugged European Union offices and gained access to EU internal computer networks, although the EU is an ally.

-China, Brazil and France have also voiced concern over the spying programme.
+China, Brazil and France have also voiced concern over the spying program.

 U.S. relations with Latin American states have been clouded by the refusal of four U.S. allies in Europe to let a plane carrying Bolivia's president home from Moscow use their airspace because of suspicion that Snowden might be on the plane.

-U.S. lawmakers were also clashing over the case as the House of Representatives debated the 2014 defence spending bill.
+U.S. lawmakers were also clashing over the case as the House of Representatives debated the 2014 defense spending bill.

 The House on Wednesday rejected a proposed amendment from Michigan Republican Justin Amash that would bar the NSA from collecting telephone call records and other data from people in the United States not specifically under investigation.